Federated Domain Generalization: A Survey: PRELIMINARIES

-Overall, DA is a powerful technique for improving the performance of ML models in situations where the source and target domains have different distributions, which is a common problem in many real-world scenarios.
+DA emerges as a formidable technique for enhancing ML model performance in instances where the source domain and target domain exhibit divergent distributions, a prevalent challenge across numerous real-world contexts.